California Proposition 65

 California Senate Amends SB 1010 Refrigerant Stewardship And Recovery Act For Household Appliances

-California is advancing SB 1010, which mandates an Extended Producer Responsibility (EPR) program for household appliances containing refrigerants starting in 2028.
-Manufacturers must prepare for eco-modulated fees and end-of-life management plans that address PFAS and Proposition 65 chemicals to maintain market access.
+California is advancing the Refrigerant Stewardship and Recovery Act to mandate Extended Producer Responsibility for household appliances containing refrigerants by 2028.
+Producers must prepare for eco-modulated fees and end-of-life management plans that specifically address PFAS and Proposition 65 chemicals to ensure continued market access.

 leginfo.legislature.ca.govUnited StatesUnited States